| Home |

 by a solid landing in the white wash (9.83), putting him in first and

+never looking back.
 After receiving an emotional hug from his father, Martinez

 celebrated his first ever win in Huntington Beach.
 "I don't know